MattHodge/matthodge.github.io/_posts/2016-03-28-windows-metric-dashboards-with-influxdb-and-grafana.md

 ### Deciding What To Capture

 As this is a Hyper-V server, I wanted to collect some Hyper-V specific metrics.
-I two articles, a post by [Ben Armstrong](https://twitter.com/virtualpcguy) about [Dynamic Memory Performance Counters with Hyper-V](https://blogs.msdn.microsoft.com/virtual_pc_guy/2010/09/01/looking-at-dynamic-memory-performance-counters/) and [Measuring Performance on Hyper-V](https://msdn.microsoft.com/en-us/library/cc768535.aspx) on MSDN.
+I found two articles, a post by [Ben Armstrong](https://twitter.com/virtualpcguy) about [Dynamic Memory Performance Counters with Hyper-V](https://blogs.msdn.microsoft.com/virtual_pc_guy/2010/09/01/looking-at-dynamic-memory-performance-counters/) and [Measuring Performance on Hyper-V](https://msdn.microsoft.com/en-us/library/cc768535.aspx) on MSDN.

 These were the parts that stuck out from the articles: